itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 Part one of this series is about the formalization of informal natural language and the realization of the boilerplates in the Xtext grammar.
 Besides the grammar we will see how to use strings as cross-references in a convenient and readable way.
 Part two deals with the validation of the natural language requirements using Natural Language Processing (NLP).
 This part shows how to include external libraries into a Xtext project and how to use the validation API.
-Finally, part three will show how to extract domain specific concepts from the free text parts of the boilerplates using NLP methods.
+Finally, part three will show how to extract domain specific concepts from the free text parts of the boilerplates using NLP techniques.
 The focus of this part lies on the Quickfix API of Xtext.

 ## Part 1: Requirement boilerplates
 Requirement boilerplates aim to increase the quality of textual requirements by defining a sentence template with placeholders for specific words or phrases that define the particular requirement.
 There is a wide range of boilerplates used for requirements documentation.
 For example user stories in agile software development.